GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * zaak permissions:
     * ``zaken:inzien`` - to see the case details.
 It's the most used permission in the ZAC
-    * ``zaken:wijzigen`` - to modify the case, for example, to change the confidential level
+    * ``zaken:wijzigen`` - to modify the case, for example, to change the confidentiality level
     * ``zaakproces:usertasks-uitvoeren`` - to perform Camunda tasks
     * ``zaakproces:send-bpmn-message`` - to send messages in the Camunda process
     * ``zaken:add-documents`` - to add documents to the case